Berkeley Vale Panthers: Team numbers

 In 2022, the Berkeley Vale Panthers fielded 5 senior teams and 18 junior teams.

 Team numbers obtained and compiled from competition tables and match results published in the newspapers, Central Coast Express, Wyong Shire Advocate and Central Coast Express Advocate.
 Full numbers not yet obtained for 2003 and 2011.

+In 2023, the club's revival continued with junior numbers hitting an all-time high.
+There was also a dramatic increase in the number of teams in 2023 with 27 junior teams and 6 senior teams.